-According to a recent Salesforce Survey, 67% of consumers say they are using multiple channels to complete a single transaction and 74% are open to making purchases on alternative media channels, including social platforms and online marketplace environments.
-That being said, marketers that are tied to yesterday’s tactics are at a serious disadvantage when it comes to activations, attracting new customers, or even retaining their existing customers.
+According to a recent Salesforce Survey, 67% of consumers say they are using multiple channels to complete a single transaction, and 74% are open to making purchases on alternative media channels, including social platforms and online marketplace environments.
+That being said, marketers who are tied to yesterday’s obsolete tactics are at a serious disadvantage when it comes to activations, attracting new customers, or even retaining their existing customers.

-As consumers shop on multiple channels, they are always actively seeking and consistently responding to personalized engagement.
-In another report done by Boston Consulting Group, customers admit that when the shopping experience was highly personalized they were 110% more likely to add additional items to their baskets and 40% more likely to spend more than they had originally planned.
+As consumers shop on multiple channels, they actively seek and consistently respond to personalized engagement.
+In another report done by Boston Consulting Group, customers admit that when the shopping experience was highly personalized, they were 110% more likely to add additional items to their baskets and 40% more likely to spend more than they had originally planned.

-Integrate Data throughout the Customer Journey
+Integrate Data Throughout the Customer Journey

-Use the Right Cadence and Touchpoints
+Use the Right Cadence and Touchpoints for the Customer Experience

 The Connected Customer Experience

-This connection has been critical for some retailers today.
-The 2020 COVID-19 pandemic, however, contributed to the largest share increase of online sales in a single year.
-This was due in part to stay-at-home and quarantine orders from state and local governments as most people were forced to shop online for items that they would typically buy in-store.
-After this shift in purchase preference, 85% of retailers reported that they believe their companies missed valuable opportunities and need to improve their online presence and personalization efforts.
+The connection between the customer and the retailer is especially critical in today’s market.
+The COVID-19 pandemic contributed to the largest share increase of online sales in a single year.
+This was due in part to stay-at-home and quarantine orders from state and local governments, as most people were forced to shop online for items that they would typically buy in-store.
+After this shift in purchase preference, 85% of retailers reported that they believe their companies missed valuable opportunities and needed to improve their online presence and personalization efforts.

-An intuitive shopper experience saves time and the effort it takes between browsing and buying, which ultimately drives an efficient and impactful ROI.
+An intuitive shopper experience saves both time and the effort it takes between browsing and buying, which ultimately drives an efficient and impactful ROI.